 Default Rate Limits

 Clio's API has a default rate limit of 50 requests per minute during peak usage hours.
-The rate limits increase during off-peak hours to 600 requests per minute (CA/NA/AU) and 150 requests per minute (EU).
+Rate limits are increased during off-peak hours; the amount that they increase may differ per region.

 Peak hours are as follows: